bogdanim36/ax-php-api/README.md

 All actions methods of model are named with ending action word (if you want to create other actions).

 The base model has methods for all crud operations: create, update, delete, new.
-All operations are inside of transaction db system, validate data before create,update.
+All operations are encapsulated of db system transaction, validate data before create,update.
 Also has actions for retrive data: getListAction($where, $order) si getItemAction($where).
 Response is sended as JSON with structure:

  - status = true/false, true if the action was completed without errors
  - data = contaion the response expected (item, list)